fcolasante/thingsboard-tutorial/README.md

 - iot-lab testbed

-Tutorial of the [Internet of Things course 2020](http://ichatz.me/Site/InternetOfThings2020), part of the MSc on Computer Engineering, Department of Computer, Control and Management Engineering (DIAG), Sapienza University of Rome.
+Tutorials of the [Internet of Things course 2020](http://ichatz.me/Site/InternetOfThings2020), part of the MSc on Computer Engineering, Department of Computer, Control and Management Engineering (DIAG), Sapienza University of Rome.